codelingo/docs/docs/getting-started.md

 ## Running the Review Action

 Integrating Specs into your existing developer workflow is done through Actions.
 The simplest Action to get started with is the Review Action.
-To install, run:

-Here we will probably want to point to the dashboard!
+To try it for yourself, navigate to the CodeLingo [dashboard](https://www.codelingo.io/dashboard) and follow the tutorial.

 Note: The Review Action only supports public repos at this time.